typesandtimes/tale/_drafts/passing-over-the-pandemic.md

 {:/comment}

-# One Giant Leap

-The Hebrew calendar, like other ancient calendars, is _lunisolar_: the months are lunar but the years are solar.
-To make these two constraints work, we need two distinct ways of _tweaking_ the years in the Hebrew calendar, two knobs to adjust.
+# Calendar as Specification and Implementation

+What is the Hebrew calendar?
+Well, like any calendar, it's an assignment of particular months, days of months, and years to actually-experienced time on Earth.
+What day is today in the Gregorian calendar?
+The 22nd of April in the year 2020 CE.
+What day is today in the Hebrew calendar?
+The __ of Nisan in the year 5780.
+Clearly, the two calendars disagree on what day it is, what month it is, and what year it is.
+More than that, they don't even have the same months or numbering schemas!

+The Hebrew calendar, like other ancient calendars, is _lunisolar_.
+That means each _month_ should coincide with a _lunar_ cycle (of the moon around the earth) and each _year_ should coincide with a _solar_ cycle (of the earth around the sun).

+For us Gregorians, the lunar constraint seems strange (although that was a historical origin of our notion of months), but the solar constraint looks pretty familiar.
+Indeed, our calendar is designed to match solar cycles, which is why the vernal equinox always falls roughly on the 20th of March.
+"Wow, ingenious, how does it do that?" you ask.
+The answer lies in intercalation: adding a leap day.

+LEFT OFF HERE

 * The first knob controls the durations of _months_ in terms of _days_.
 Each of the 12 months in the Hebrew calendar begins the day of the new moon --- which day exactly? we'll return to that point! --- and lasts the whole lunar cycle, about 29 and a half days.
 Because the lunar cycle doesn't match a whole number of days, we have to trade off month lengths by alternating, at first approximation, 29 days one month, 30 the next, 29 after that, and so on.

 * The second knob controls the durations of _years_ in terms of _months_.
 As we know in the Gregorian calendar, a solar year is not equal to a whole number of days; it's more like 365 and a quarter.
 Thus the leap!
 In our calendar we insert a leap day every now and then, totaling 97 days every 400-year cycle.
 Likewise in the Hebrew calendar, we can't make a year --- which consists of a whole number of months, each consisting of a whole number of days --- evenly match a solar cycle.
 But instead of inserting _days_ we insert _a whole month_.[^adar]

+With the flexibility of the two knobs in mind, let's think of this calendar in terms of software systems.
+We have a _specification_ of the Hebrew calendar and, if we wanted to follow it, we'd need an _implementation_ of it as well.

+The spec for the Hebrew calendar consists of the names of the twelve (plus one) months in order --- Tishrei, Cheshvan, Kislev, Tevet, Shevat, Adar I, Adar II, Nisan, Iyar, Sivan, Tammuz, Av, Elul --- and also the dates of major holidays --- 1st of Tishrei is Rosh Hashanah, 15th of Nisan is the beginning of Passover, etc. Additionally, the spec includes the two-part lunisolar constraint above: over time, the months should match lunar cycles and the years should match solar cycles; they shouldn't drift too far out of sync.

+An implementation of the Hebrew calendar consists of a mapping of the calendar's months and years onto actual time. _What month and day-of-the-month is today?
+What about yesterday?
+Or tomorrow?
+How many days ago was Passover?_ These are the questions answered by a particular implementation of the calendar.

-Let's think of the calendar in terms of programming language compilers: we have a _specification_ of the Hebrew calendar --- the two lunisolar constraints it should adhere to --- and we wish to _implement_ the calendar --- to map the calendar's days, months, and years onto the days as we experience them (and also going backwards and forwards in time).
+--- the nam two lunisolar constraints it should adhere to --- and, if we were to follow it, we'd need an _implementation_ of the calendar --- a mapping of the calendar's days, months, and years onto the days as we experience them (and also going backwards and forwards in time).

-The lunisolar constraint forms the specification of the calendar, while the two knobs are like the
+Today, there's (arguably) _one_ Hebrew calendar implementation, a calendar followed by the state and many inhabitants of Israel and by other Jewish people around the world.

 # From Empiricism to Algorithm